datagrok-ai/public/help/visualize/viewers/filters.md

 To set the column tag value via the UI:

-1. Right-click the column’s header and select **Column Properties** from the context menu.
+1. Right-click the column's header and select **Column Properties** from the context menu.
 A dialog with column metadata opens.
 1. In the dialog, use the **Plus** icon to add a new tag.
 1. Enter the tag name and value.